 Japanese Sake-Simmered Sole Recipe

-Japanese cooking can have a reputation for being complex, since it focuses on decoration and food's aesthetic appeal.
-This recipe, however, makes a very quick simmered fresh fish.
+Japanese cooking can have a reputation for being complex because it focuses on decoration and food's aesthetic appeal.
+However, this recipe makes a very quick simmered fresh fish.
 Any type of flatfish (be it sole, flounder, turbot, or halibut) works, provided that it is fresh.
 This fish is then simmered in a sweet and salty soy sauce.
 It should be paired with rice, and the two together make for an excellent centerpiece for a meal.
 The fish is succulent and nearly falls apart after a quick simmer, and you can pour the sauce over both the fish and the rice to enhance its flavor.

 - 3 1/2 lb filets of fresh sole